rafamel/flowi/README.md

 // to uppercase (as it only applies to `aValidation`),
 // so it will fail if the string is not all in uppercase const bValidation = Flow(aValidation).and(Joi.string().uppercase());
+// This will not convert to uppercase the string either, as the
+// Flow object the Joi validation belongs to doesn't have
+// conversion active (inner to outer precendence). const cValidation = Flow(Flow(Joi.string().uppercase())).convert()
 ```

 #### `flow.validate(toValidate)`